kdm9/kWIP/README.md

     git clone https://github.com/kdmurray91/kWIP.git
     cd kWIP
-    mkdir build && cd build  # Out-of-source build for sanity make .. -DOXLI_ROOT=$HOME
+    mkdir build && cd build  # Out-of-source build for sanity cmake .. -DOXLI_ROOT=$HOME
     make
     make test
     make install

-The commands above assume you want to install kWIP and libkhmer to your home directory.
+The commands above assume you want to install kWIP and liboxli to your home directory.
 This is probably required on clusters, and necessary without root privileges.
 To install to, e.g, `/usr/local/`, replace all occurrences of `$HOME` with your preferred installation prefix.